amgfernandes/Behavior-analysis/WTA_vs_Averaging_modeling/README.md

 # Answer: YES!
 Modeling reveals that fish larvae use a combination of WTA and averaging strategies

 For more details see the following publication: https://www.biorxiv.org/content/10.1101/598383v1

+The modeling approach was performed with great help of my great friend Joe Donovan (https://github.com/joe311).